 The Next 10 Years until Today

 In the past ten years, the University of Applied Sciences Kufstein has not only grown in size and staff, but has also reviewed the topic of quality assurance.
 While the university council is responsible for the quality of teaching, a separate department was established specifically for quality management to oversee the business standards as a whole.
-These can be optimised with a systematic categorisation of work flows and processes in order to guarantee efficient growth.
+These can be optimized with a systematic categorisation of work flows and processes in order to guarantee efficient growth.
 The university’s mission statement continues to have a strong focus on internationalism and was reworked and stabilised through a collectively developed model.
 Values and principles, such as innovation, uniqueness, openness, diversity and trust, were written into the model.

 Digitalisation has played an important role in the past five years, operationally within the teaching and service departments, as well as within the development of new products.
 The University of Applied Sciences Kufstein is a pioneer with the new innovative Master course Smart Products & Solutions.
 The part-time Bachelor course Marketing & Communications Management has 30% online course work, making it especially attractive to working students, and sets a direction for the development of eLearning.
 Additionally, cooperations with regional and international businesses have been intensified – in research and in practical projects.